You grew up in the beautiful landscapes of Sussex, what influence did this/does this have on your work?

-- What drew you into working with sculpture initially and what were the highlights of your time with Anish Kapoor and Anselm Keifer?
+What drew you into working with sculpture initially and what were the highlights of your time working on the large works of Anish Kapoor and Anselm Keifer?

 With sculpture – I enjoy the simplicity of biomorphic forms, the rhythms of repeat form, the tactility of different surfaces, properties of materials, varieties of texture and structure, drawing and space.

 I enjoyed the pace, scale and collaboration on the large Kapoor and Kiefer works, sub-contracting as a set of hands and being part of fascinating, one-off 3D problem solving using a variety of large scale making technologies.

 Why and how did you transition from sculpture to painting?

 Paintings can be produced quickly or slowly, use many nuanced colour and don’t require a team of sculptors, engineers, architects and project managers to make.
 Personally, I decided to stop doing both fields and develop just one discipline as best I could and prefer making paintings.

 Part of your practise is centred around painting ‘en plein air’ – what draws you to this method and what are the pro’s or con’s?

 Oscillating between en plein air processes and studio processes can be quite chaotic at times but the challenges of continually re-evaluating what’s working best keeps between the two methods keeps it all fresh and alive for me.

 You’re a master of capturing the drama of the skies – is this the result of a life long obsession with sky watching?